Carlton Community History Group

 The lamp post was made by "D. Niven and Co., Iron Founders, Collingwood".

-The base was removed from the street corner in October 2019.
+The base was removed from the street corner in October 2019 and relocated to the opposite corner in North Fitzroy in April 2024.

 Little but Fierce